-When it comes to stroke, the health care team at Floyd Medical Center knows that minutes matter.
+When it comes to stroke, the health care teams at Floyd Medical Center and Polk Medical Center know that minutes matter.
 The sooner you get treatment, the better your chances of survival and recovery.

 Acting F.A.S.T. and recognizing the warning signs of a stroke are key factors in receiving the appropriate medical care: